 Why Per Wickstrom Founded A Forever Recovery

 With a treatment facility that is unique that brings together several different modalities, A Forever Recovery was the first program to address addiction on this level.
-Mr. Wickstrom brought together several different types of counselors, and our hope is to guide clients into finding the kind of recovery that is best for them.
-A Forever Recovery was founded with the commitment to meet clients’ needs and offers several types of treatment including faith-based, self-help, cognitive, holistic, and indigenous.
+Mr. Wickstrom brought together several different types of counselors, and we hope to guide clients into finding the kind of recovery that is best for them.
+A Forever Recovery was founded with the commitment to meet clients’ needs and offers several types of treatment including faith-based, self-help, cognitive, and indigenous.
 Staff is available to help clients choose the best path for them.

 Wickstrom’s Role with Charity Work at A Forever Recovery

-Per Wickstrom and A Forever Recovery have put on several special events where clients can volunteer and give back to the community.
+Per Wickstrom and A Forever Recovery have sponsored several special events where clients can volunteer and give back to the community.
 A Forever Recovery does everything possible to support the local community and its residents.
 All of the special events can be seen on AFR’s YouTube channel; some of the most recent special events AFR had the opportunity to put on include:

 Clients of A Forever Recovery were able to apply the concepts they discovered through their treatment program by volunteering at the Binder Park “Zoo Boo” and had the opportunity to give back to the community.
 By participating in this event, clients were able to grow, be sober and have fun in the real world and was one of the many steps they took on their path to a happier, healthier and clean life.